The History of USDAN Summer Camp

-To bring their vision to fruition, Dr. Hexter and Mr. Lemberg enlisted an impressive committee of artists and educators, including Mr. McKinley, the camp’s founding executive director, and Dr. Jerrold Ross, the chairman of the Department of Music Education at New York University, who was appointed Usdan’s education director.
+To bring their vision to fruition, Dr. Hexter and Mr. Lemberg enlisted an impressive committee of artists and educators, including Mr. McKinley, the camp’s founding executive director, and Dr. Jerrold Ross, the Chairman of the Department of Music Education at New York University, who was appointed Usdan’s Education Director.
 Together, this impressive team attracted a phenomenal faculty of prominent artists and teachers from the country’s leading conservatories and universities—a tradition that continues to this day.

 Usdan’s original curriculum included music, art, dance, and theater, but as arts education has evolved, so too has Usdan.
-A multitude of new programs have been added to expand students’ horizons and offer new opportunities that resonate beyond a traditional arts education.
-Other initiatives, such as the Discovery early education program, internships, and a workstudy program, have brought more young people—and more new talent and diversity—to Usdan’s campus.
+A multitude of new programs have been added to expand students’ horizons, and offer new opportunities that resonate beyond a traditional arts education.
+Other initiatives, such as the Discovery early education program, internships, and a work-study program, have brought more young people—and more new talent and diversity—to Usdan’s campus.

 Usdan’s remarkable contribution to New York’s art scene, carried on by over 50 years of alumni and patrons, is just part of what makes this such a dynamic and proud organization.